 Lunch is right around the corner.
 Drive into the beach town of Perissa where you’ll park right nearby to Mama’s Food, a bit of a hidden restaurant but absolutely awesome when it comes to price, quality, and service.
 They serve a standard mix of traditional Greek food but you don’t have to pay the markup of the beach restaurants.
 Also, any restaurant that gives complimentary ice cream bars at the end of the meal has my approval!

 Further down from the restaurant is Perissa Beach itself.
-When it comes to parking, be careful where you park as pass 2PM, a section of the beach road turns pedestrian.
+When it comes to parking, be careful where you park.
+After 2PM, a section of the beach road turns pedestrian.
 That said, there is parking on this street, you just need to go further down.
 I’ve marked this on the Trip Planning Map.

 What makes Perissa Beach unique is that it its beach is entirely made up of black sand, hence its alternative name, Black Sand Beach.
 The black comes from the volcanic activity that created the island and is surprisingly soft but if you’re here mid-day like we were, it’s also searingly hot so walking bare feet is not recommended.